davatorium/rofi/doc/rofi.1.markdown

 Default: *enabled*

+`-xserver-i300-workaround`

+Workaround for bug in Xserver.
+See issue #611 and #1642 on the rofi issue tracker.

+Default: *disabled*

 ## PATTERN

 To launch commands (for example, when using the ssh launcher), the user can enter the used command-line.
 The following keys can be used that will be replaced at runtime: